Military Trial Opens For 17-Year-Old Palestinian Activist

 For many Israelis, Tamimi is a provocateur who goads soldiers on video and champions rock-throwing, influenced by relatives who have been involved in protests and attacks against Israelis.

-Tamimi was arrested and indicted following a public outcry in Israeli when a video of her altercation with the soldiers posted by her mother went viral.
+Tamimi was arrested and indicted after a public outcry in Israel when a video of an altercation with the soldiers, posted by her mother, went viral.

 But shortly after, the military judge ordered that the trial be held behind closed doors, and Tamimi was ushered out of the courtroom.
 The reporters and observers were ordered to leave, then allowed back into the courtroom as Tamimi's lawyer argued to keep the trial open.

 "I don't think this is in the interest of the minor" to have a large crowd in the courtroom, military judge Lt.
-Col. Menachem Lieberman ruled, clearing the courtroom to all but her family and lawyers.
+Col. Menachem Lieberman ruled, clearing the courtroom of all but her family and lawyers.

 "What I think is that the court doesn't think it's good for the court to have all of you inside of it," Tamimi's attorney Gaby Lasky told reporters outside, "so you cannot carry on watching her trial."
-She claimed the military prosecutors did not object to an open trial.
+She said the military prosecutors did not object to an open trial.

-Tamimi is indicted on 12 counts, including assaulting an Israeli officer and soldier — as seen in the video — on December 15, and for five additional events in which she allegedly assaulted Israeli forces, threw rocks at them, threatened them, obstructed them during their duties, and participated in riots and incited others to do so.
+Tamimi is indicted on 12 counts, including assaulting an Israeli officer and soldier — as seen in the video — on Dec.
+15 and for five additional events in which she allegedly assaulted Israeli forces, threw rocks at them, threatened them, obstructed them during their duties and participated in riots and incited others to do so.
 She could face several months or years in jail if convicted.

 An indictment also was filed against Nariman Tamimi, Ahed's mother, who uploaded the video to Facebook.
 In it, the soldiers don't appear to react to Tamimi's confrontation.
 The military said in a statement that it is charging Nariman Tamimi with using Facebook to "incite others to commit terrorist attacks."